energinet-singularity/dlr-parser/README.md

 * 1.1.4:
     * Added a way to disable project related shaping of data.
 Therefore it is possible to pass any list of json from Kafka by setting this parameter to False.
     * Added general documentation to the repository, mainly foccused on the README.md
+    * Added python standard logging to the script

 * 1.1.3:
     * First production-ready version